 - 3. Approximately what percentage of chronic and vulnerable homeless people served by your outreach program goes straight into permanent housing (without going through emergency shelter and transitional housing)?

 - More than 75% = 5 points

 - Between 51% and 75% = 4 points

 - Between 26% and 50% = 3 points

 - Between 11% and 25% = 2 points

 - 10% or less = 1 point

 - Unknown = 0 points

 4. Indicate whether priority consideration for your program's services is given to potential program participants with following characteristics.
 Check all that apply:

-Participants who demonstrate a high level of housing instability/chronic homelessness Participants who have criminal justice records, including currently on probation/parole/court mandate
+Participants who demonstrate a high level of housing instability/chronic homelessness probation/parole/court mandate